A Tractable Model of Precautionary Reserves,

 1 Introduction

-The remarkable recent accumulation of foreign reserves in emerging economies has captured attention from academics, policymakers, and financial markets, partly because reserve accumulation seems to have played a role in the development of global financial imbalances.
+The remarkable accumulation of foreign reserves in emerging economies has captured the attention of academics, policymakers, and financial markets, partly because reserve accumulation seems to have played a role in the development of global financial imbalances.
 A distinct (but probably related) puzzle is that national saving rates of fast-growing emerging economies have been rising over time,2 leading to surprising “upstream” flows of capital from developing to rich countries.
-The corresponding accumulation of foreign assets in “sovereign wealth funds” has begun to attract scrutiny as those funds have emerged as prominent actors in global capital markets.
+The corresponding accumulation of foreign assets in “sovereign wealth funds” has also attracted scrutiny as those funds have emerged as prominent actors in global capital markets.

 A popular interpretation of all these trends is that they reflect precautionary saving against the risks associated with economic globalization.3

 Such an interpretation raises several questions.
 What are the main determinants of the demand for external assets?
 What are the welfare benefits of international integration, if it leads developing countries to export rather than import capital?
-How persistent will the recent increase in developing countries’ demand for foreign assets prove to be?
-How does the precautionary motive for accumulating such assets interact with other, better-understood motives?
+How persistent will the increase in developing countries’ demand for foreign assets prove to be?
+How does the precautionary motive for asset accumulation interact with other, better-understood motives?

-This paper introduces a tractable model that can be used to analyze these questions and others.
-The model is a small-open-macroeconomy version of the model of individual precautionary saving developed by Carroll (2009), based on Toche (2005) (see also Sargent and Ljunqvist (2000)).
-The model permits us to characterize the dynamics of foreign asset accumulation with phase diagrams that should be readily understandable to anyone familiar with the benchmark Ramsey model of economic growth, and to derive closed-form expressions that relate the target level of net foreign assets to fundamental determinants like the degree of risk, the time preference rate, and expected productivity growth.
+This paper introduces a tractable model that can be used to analyze these questions (and others).
+Our model is a small-open-macroeconomy version of the model of individual precautionary saving developed by Carroll (2016a), based on Toche (2005).
+With it, we characterize the dynamics of foreign asset accumulation using phase diagrams that should be readily understandable to anyone familiar with the benchmark Ramsey model of economic growth, and we derive closed-form expressions that relate the target level of net foreign assets to fundamental determinants like the degree of risk, the time preference rate, and expected productivity growth.
 The model’s structure is simple enough to permit straightforward calculations of welfare-equivalent tradeoffs between growth, social insurance generosity, and risk.

-A central purpose of the paper is to distill the main insights of the complex literature that interprets capital flows through the lens of the precautionary motive.4 We aim to improve on an older literature on the ‘intertemporal approach to the current account’ that simply ignores precautionary behavior by considering a linear-quadratic formulation of the consumption-saving problem (see Obstfeld and Rogoff (1995) for a review).
-(An exception is Ghosh and Ostry (1997), who look at the implications of precautionary motives for the current account balance of advanced economies.
-They use a model with aggregate income shocks in which the domestic consumer has constant absolute risk aversion utility (an assumption that makes the model solvable in closed form but also implies rather special properties for the dynamics of foreign assets).)
+A central purpose of the paper is to distill the main insights of the complex literature that interprets capital flows through the lens of the precautionary motive.
+We aim to improve on an older literature on the ‘intertemporal approach to the current account’ that simply ignores precautionary behavior by considering a linear-quadratic formulation of the consumption-saving problem (see Obstfeld and Rogoff (1995) for a review).5

 Closer to our paper are the contributions that examine the impact of idiosyncratic risk on saving behavior.
-Mendoza, Quadrini, and Rios-Rull (2007) model the determination of capital flows in a closed world in which economies differ by their level of financial development (market completeness).
+Mendoza, Quadrini, and Ríos-Rull (2009) model the determination of capital flows in a closed world in which economies differ by their level of financial development (market completeness).
 They find that international financial integration can lead to the accumulation of a large level of net and gross liabilities by the more financially advanced region.
-Sandri (2008) presents a model in which growth acceleration in a developing country causes a larger increase in saving than in investment because capital market imperfections induce entrepreneurs not only to self-finance investment but also to accumulate precautionary wealth outside their business enterprise.
+Sandri (2014) presents a model in which growth acceleration in a developing country causes a larger increase in saving than in investment because capital market imperfections induce entrepreneurs not only to self-finance investment but also to accumulate precautionary wealth outside their business enterprise.
 Another recent contribution is by Angeletos and Panousi (2011), who adapt a Merton (1969)-Samuelson (1969) model of portfolio choice to a general equilibrium context in which the risky asset, in each country, is interpreted as reflecting returns to entrepreneurial activity with an undiversifiable risky component.
-They calibrate the degree of financial development by the magnitude of the undiversifiable component of entrepreneurial risk (entrepreneurs in the less-financially-developed economy are assumed to unavoidably bear a greater risk for any entrepreneurial investment that they engage in).
-When a regime change suddenly allows international mobility of the riskless asset in their model, the result is an immediate large reallocation of risky capital from the less to the more developed economy.
+They calibrate the degree of financial development by the magnitude of the undiversifiable component of entrepreneurial risk.
+When a regime change suddenly allows international mobility of the riskless asset in their model, the result is an immediate large reallocation of risky capital from the less to the more developed economy.7

 Also related is recent work by Barro (2006), reviving the proposal of Rietz (1988) that the equity premium puzzle can be explained by a fear of rare but catastrophic events.
-Our model’s risk is to the consumer’s labor income rather than to an investor’s financial returns, but our framework shares the intuition that precautionary behavior against occasional disasters is powerfully influential even in periods when the disasters are not observed.
-We also share with this work a certain starkness of focus on a single large risk that is relatively easily understood and analyzed and that can have surprisingly powerful effects.
+Our model’s risk is to the consumer’s labor income rather than to an investor’s financial returns, but our framework shares the intuition that precautionary behavior against occasional disasters is powerful even in periods when the disasters are not observed.

-Several of our analytical results resonate with themes developed, or touched upon, in the papers cited above (in particular, the importance of domestic financial development or social insurance for international capital flows).
+Several of our analytical results resonate with themes developed quantitatively (or at least touched upon) in the papers cited above (in particular, the importance of domestic financial development or social insurance for international capital flows).
 The main comparative advantages of our analysis are three.
 First, the insights are reflected in tractable analytical formulas.
-The impact of key variables can be analyzed using a simple diagram or closed-form expressions—although (as usual) analysis of transitional dynamics requires numerical solution tools (which we provide).6 Second, our model of prudent (Kimball (1990)) intertemporal choice is integrated with a standard neoclassical treatment of production (Cobb Douglas with labor augmenting productivity growth), so that the familiar Ramsey-Cass-Koopmans framework can be viewed as the perfect-insurance special case of our model.
-This allows us analyze the link between economic development and capital flows in a way that is directly comparable to the corresponding analysis in the standard model.7 Finally, we do not believe that a model of China’s (or Japan’s, or Korea’s) high saving can be fully persuasive without explicitly tackling the relationship of increased saving to rapid economic growth.
-The financial flows from developing to developed countries in Mendoza, Quadrini, and Rios-Rull (2007) are not related to growth (which is identical in the respective economies), while in Sandri (2008) the increased saving is entirely in the entrepreneurial sector (as in Angeletos and Panousi (2011)), although empirical evidence suggests that much of the recent increase in saving in China has come from the household sector (Song and Yang (2010)), a finding that is consistent with the earlier experience in Japan and other countries.
+The impact of key variables can be analyzed using a simple diagram or closed-form expressions—although (as usual) analysis of transitional dynamics requires numerical solution tools (which we provide).8 Second, our model of prudent (Kimball (1990)) intertemporal choice is integrated with a standard neoclassical treatment of production (Cobb-Douglas with labor augmenting productivity growth), so that the familiar Ramsey-Cass-Koopmans framework can be viewed as the perfect-insurance special case of our model.
+This allows us analyze the link between economic development and capital flows in a way that is directly comparable to the corresponding analysis in the standard model.9 Finally, we do not believe that a model of China’s (or Japan’s, or Korea’s) high saving can be fully persuasive without explicitly tackling the relationship of increased saving to rapid economic growth.
+The financial flows from developing to developed countries in Mendoza, Quadrini, and Ríos-Rull (2009) are not related to growth (which is identical in the respective economies), while in Sandri (2014) the saving is entirely in the entrepreneurial sector (as in Angeletos and Panousi (2011)), although empirical evidence suggests that much of the recent increase in saving in China has come from the household sector (Song and Yang (2010)), a finding that is consistent with the earlier experience in Japan and other countries.

 2 The Model

 We consider a small open economy whose population and productivity grow at constant rates.
-A resident of this economy accumulates precautionary wealth in order to insure against the risk of unemployment, which results in complete and permanent destruction of the individual’s human capital.8 , 9 The saving decisions of our individuals aggregate to produce “net foreign assets” for the economy as a whole.10
+A resident of this economy accumulates precautionary wealth in order to insure against the risk of unemployment, which results in complete and permanent destruction of the individual’s human capital.10 ,11 The saving decisions of our individuals aggregate to produce “net foreign assets” for the economy as a whole.12

 2.1 Macroeconomic Assumptions